Guy-Shaw/pmmv/README.md

 shows that perl has a great deal of expressive power, and so it can lead people to believe that it makes for a useful bulk rename utility.
-All that expressive power is great planning the transformations of filenames, it does not do the heavy lifting of analyzing the whole list of from`->`to filename pairs for potential collisions, cycles, or other problems that can make the entire move/rename operation infeasible.
+All that expressive power is great for planning the transformations of filenames, but it does not do the heavy lifting of analyzing the whole list of from`->`to filename pairs for potential collisions, cycles, or other problems that can make the entire move/rename operation infeasible.